Sonatype Nexus Repository 3 Security Advisory

 This vulnerability was identified by an external researcher and has been verified by our security team.
 We are not aware of any active exploits taking advantage of this issue.
 However, we strongly encourage all users of Nexus Repository 3 to immediately take the steps outlined in this advisory.

 We are highly recommending all instances of Nexus Repository be upgraded to version 3.26.0 or later.
-The latest version of Nexus Repository 3 can be downloaded from:

 For detailed information on upgrade, please see: